-The proposed additions, exterior alterations and related new construction will not destroy historic materials, features and spatial relationship that characterize the Aronson Building in that most of the new additions are proposed on secondary facades.
+The proposed additions, exterior alterations and related new construction will not destroy historic materials, features and spatial relationship that characterizes the Aronson Building in that most of the related new construction is proposed on secondary facades.
 The one-story solarium will be added on the rooftop and will be substantially setback form the primary facades of the Aronson Building (23' from the Third Street façade, 27' from the Mission Street façade and 21' from the north façade) minimizing the perceived mass and visibility of the addition from the public right-of-way.
 The canopy, new storefront system and new window openings along the north façade are also additions located on secondary elevations and are designed in a manner to be compatible with and not destroy historic materials, features, and spatial relationships that characterize the Aronson Building.
 In addition, the proposed tower construction will be located on the previously altered west elevation that has no ornamental detail or historic fenestration.
 The new storefronts on the primary facades will be designed to closely match the historic storefronts in proportion, profiles and configuration based on physical and photographic evidence.
 As conditioned, the replacement windows on upper floors of the primary facades will consist of wood window frames with profiles, configuration, color and operation that will closely match the historic windows based on physical and photographic evidence to ensure compatibility with the character of the Aronson Building.

 All new work will be clearly differentiated from the old yet be compatible with the historic materials, features, size, proportion, and massing.
-Specifically the proposed storefronts, new canopies, new windows on the north façade, solarium on the roof top will be clearly differentiated through the use of contemporary detailing and materials.
-In addition,, the tower will be differentiated in its modern, contemporary design vocabulary.
+Specifically the proposed storefronts, new canopies, new windows on the north façade, and solarium on the roof top will be clearly differentiated through the use of contemporary detailing and materials.
+In addition, the adjacent tower will be differentiated in its modern, contemporary design vocabulary, yet be compatible with the Aronson Building and the New Montgomery-Mission-Second Street Conservation District as fully described in the attached memorandum (Exhibit L) prepared by Page & Turnbull and dated May 3, 2013, the proposed tower is compatible with the Conservation District.
+Specifically, the lower levels of the tower would align with their counterparts in the Aronson Building, creating a relationship between the two structures that would be expressed on the exterior of the proposed tower.
+Furthermore, the tower is designed consistent with Preservation Brief 14: "New Exterior Additions to Historic Buildings: Preservation Concerns" which calls for the design of additions to historic resources in dense urban locations to read as an entirely separate building.